HimplHeap Entailment

 obligation is \[] ==> \[].
 In this case, xsimpl automatically solves the

-goal by invoking the reflexivity property of entailment.
+goal by invoking the reflexivity of entailment.

 Lemma xsimpl_demo_cancel_all : ∀ H1 H2 H3 H4,